Queerdle is the LGBTQ+ Wordle alternative

 Created by Jordan Bouvier, Queerdle includes words based on LGBTQ+ history, slang and sexual references (with the latter meaning it includes some NSFW words), with some of the previous words including 'Switch' and 'Frock'.

-Like Wordle, Queerdle highlights in gray when you get a letter wrong, green when it's right and in the right place and yellow if it's the right letter but in the wrong place - with the word resetting every 24 hours.
-Unlike Wordle, however, you get six chances (one more than Wordle) to guess the word and you can suggest your own words for consideration.
+Like Wordle, Queerdle allows for six chances to guess the word correctly and highlights in gray when you get a letter wrong, green when it's right and in the right place and yellow if it's the right letter but in the wrong place - with the word resetting every 24 hours.
+Unlike Wordle, you can suggest your own words for consideration.

 If you get the word right, you'll get a pop-up that says "Shantay you stay!" (a reference to RuPaul's Drag Race), a link to find out more about the word - if it has historical importance - and the option to share your results.
 While Wordle results are typically shared on social media depicting green, yellow or gray squares, Queerdle's results show snakes (correct), coconuts (wrong) and bananas (right letter, wrong place).

-Note: An earlier version of this article incorrectly stated that Wordle allows for five chances to guess the correct word.
-Wordle allows for six chances to guess the correct word.